MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 ## Work with custom apps
 <a name="__add_custom_apps"> </a>

-When you upload a custom app to the App Catalog, it's available for users to install when they browse apps under **From Your Organization**.
+When you upload a custom app to the Apps site, it's available for users to install when they browse apps under **From Your Organization**.

 1. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.